 PW: What’s something you struggle with, as an entrepreneur/business owner?

-SW: You know, managing employees is probably the most difficult thing for anyone that owns and operates a business.
+SW: You know, managing employees is probably the most difficult thing for anyone who owns and operates a business.
 It’s difficult.
 Employees are complex.
 People are complex.
 So, any time you’re dealing with people, you’re dealing with complexity.
 You can’t just treat everyone the same, because everyone is different.
 If you want to get the most out of an employee, you have to learn about what works for you and that employee.
 You’ve got to balance the relationship.

 I see this a lot when training managers.
 It’s interesting because we promote people to be managers, only because they’ve been working in the company for a long time.
 But I don’t think this is the way it should be done.
-You should only promote people that have the people skills to manage people.
+You should only promote people who have the people skills to manage people.
 When I go in to do my consulting, that is the issue most of the time.
 It’s almost always a management issue.
 A company could have a great product, but that just isn’t enough.

 PW: What would you say your mission is?